nsdumont/jDirichletMixtureModels/README.md

 ### Example

-Suppose you have a dataset of 2D 2 by N data you wish to find clusters over, with no prior knowledge of the distribution.
+Suppose you have a dataset of 2D N-by-2 data you wish to find clusters over, with no prior knowledge of the distribution.
 If your data is stored as a 2D array called 'Xdata', you could run the following:

 ```{r, eval=FALSE}
   library(jDirichletMixtureModels)